 - Slow growth and control symptoms of advanced cancer.

 These medications target specific molecules, such as proteins, within cancer cells.
 Matching a specific medication to a molecule can stop cancer cells from growing while limiting damage to normal cells.
 Some medications are given as pills.
-Others are intravenous.
+Others are by IV.

 - Look for an OHSU clinical trial for cervical cancer.